Ginxo/npm-treatment-tools/README.md

  - save the file

 npmtt will abort if:
- - no lock file is present
+ - the package-json.lock file format is not correct

+npmtt will NOT abort if:
+ - the package-json.lock file and/or yarn.lock does not exist

 Typical usage, if you want to remove the fields:

-  npmtt -r
+  npmtt remove

 ```